 2.5.
 Site access

-The Project will be accessed from one access point off Weeamera Road, in the south eastern corner of the site (refer to

-Figure 2-3), approximately 4.1 km west of the Olympic Highway.
+The Project will be accessed from one access point off Weeamera Road, in the south eastern corner of the site (refer to Figure 2-3), approximately 4.1 km west of the Olympic Highway via Benambra Road.